liferay/liferay-screens/README.md

 Liferay Screens for Android also contains a set of *views* that you can use to change the UI and UX of the screenlets:

-- **Default views**: The standard views used when you add a screenlet in your app's activities or fragments and don't change the `liferay:layoutId` attribute.
+- **Default views**: The standard views used when you add a screenlet in your app's activities or fragments and don't set the `liferay:layoutId` attribute.
 The Default views can be used as parent view for any of your custom views.
 Refer to the [Architecture Guide](android/documentation/architecture.md#view-layer) for more details.
 - **Material views**: The sample views intended to demonstrate how to develop your own full view set from scratch.
 Refer to the [Views Guide](android/documentation/views.md) for instructions on creating your own view set.

 ## Contributing